WPST-TV: Fighting the clock

 Topmiller was relieved by the appeal process ending, noting that WLBW-TV had already hired up to 70 staffers and secured an affiliation with ABC.
-With one month remaining, WPST-TV general manager Walter Koessler pledged the station's 77 employees would remain until the changeover and noted that 21 of those staffers WLBW-TV had already hired.
+With one month remaining, WPST-TV general manager Walter Koessler pledged the station's 77 employees would remain until the changeover and noted 21 of those staffers WLBW-TV had already hired.
 One soon-to-be displaced staffer told The Miami News, "Running a television station doesn't exactly prepare you for running an airline."
-Molly Turner was hired as public service director and host of a daily local variety show pattered after Ruth Lyons' 50/50 Club in Cincinnati.
+Molly Turner was hired as public service director and host of a daily local variety show patterned after Ruth Lyons' 50/50 Club in Cincinnati.
 Bill Bayer moved his Sunday evening panel discussion show Important to WLBW-TV, renamed Miami Press Conference.
 Bill Wyler, already on retainer at the new station for over a year, announced the revival of his teenage dance show on Saturday afternoons.
 Virginia Booker, an off-camera WPST-TV staffer, was hired as lead weather forecaster.
 Others from WPST-TV that made the move to WLBW-TV included their news editor, lead cameraman and two newsfilm reporters.
 WLBW-TV also hired talent from elsewhere, including area radio host Larry King for a late-night talk show.